 As mentioned above, nursing homes are geared toward clients who are advanced in age and/or suffer from severe medical problems.
 For example, the CDC (Centers for Disease Control and Prevention) reports that in U.S. nursing homes in 2012, nearly 50% had a diagnosis of Alzheimer’s Disease, while about 49% had a diagnosis of depression.

 Unlike nursing homes, assisted living facilities do not offer around-the-clock medical care, which helps to explain why their costs are so much lower.
 Consequently, assisted living residents tend to be younger and healthier than nursing home residents, as they simply do not require the same degree of professional medical help.
 If the health of an assisted living resident begins to deteriorate, it may be time to consider making the transition to a nursing home.
-Assisted living facilities do not have the medical resources necessary to tend to patients with severe illnesses or injuries.
+Assisted living facilities do not have the medical resources necessary to tend to patients with severe illnesses or injuries, as a nursing home lawyer in Philadelphia, PA knows.

 If you’re thinking about placing your parent or elderly loved one into a nursing home or assisted living facility, it’s very important to carefully consider all of the benefits and drawbacks before making a decision.
-Talk to your loved one about his or her options, and be sure to take advantage of Medicare Compare, a free nursing home comparison service provided by the federal government.
+Talk to your loved one about his or her options, and be sure to take advantage of Medicare Compare, a free nursing home comparison service provided by the federal government as PA nursing home lawyers can explain.

 With Medicare Compare, you can measure homes by criteria such as staff to resident ratios, the frequency of health and fire safety inspections, and federal fines for violations.
 The Medicare Compare tool also allows users to explore nursing home alternatives, locate local resources, and compare individual physicians.